 Dyson is honored to have studied with masters and adepts in multiple disciplines and has discovered her path within.
 She brings this serene energy to her art and offers literary commentary regarding the origins of her techniques and methodologies.

 East Studio at One Zen Place

 Amy Dyson creates Enso every day in her studio at One Zen Place.

-Ensō means ‘circular form’ in the Japanese language and has been interpreted in many ways.
-Ensō are created with one breath and produced by hand in one stroke.
-Ensō are an expression of the artist’s inner self "in the moment" and communicate the release of mind that allows the body to create with a flow of energy.
+Enso means ‘circular form’ in the Japanese language and has been interpreted in many ways.
+Enso are created with one breath and produced by hand in one stroke.
+Enso are an expression of the artist’s inner self "in the moment".

-Derived from a Japanese minimalist aesthetic, Ensō symbolize enlightenment, strength, elegance, the universe, and the void.
-Ensō symbology may also represent a Zen mindset, tranquility, balance, infinity, wholeness, human consciousness and numerous other meanings.
+A Japanese minimalist aesthetic, Enso have numerous meanings including enlightenment, strength, elegance, the universe and the void.
+Enso may also represent a Zen mindset, tranquility, balance, infinity, wholeness, human consciousness and many other interpretations.